Table of Contents

 The One X2 is a highly creative tool, and once you use a fast-enough phone and master its app, there are many cinematic effects to be applied.

 If you want to capture the whole scene on your travels, the One X2 is the standard in 360 cameras.
+It’s a great travel camera for beginners.

 - Dual lens for 360° video capture